bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 A: /opt/BESClient/bin/BESClient
 {% endqna %}

-# folder of &lt;service&gt; : folder

-Returns the folder object representing the directory where the executable of the specified &lt;service&gt; is located.

-Note: On UNIX systems, when the input is the service of a BigFix component, this inspector returns the parent of the folder containing the executable.

-Note: On Debian, Raspbian, Ubuntu, AIX and Solaris, this inspector only works for BigFix services.

-Example running the QnA on a Windows computer.

-{% qna %}
-Q: folder of service "BESRootServer"
-A: C:\Program Files (x86)\BigFix Enterprise\BES Server
-{% endqna %}

-Examples running the QnA on a Linux computer.

-{% qna %}
-Q: folder of service "BESClient"
-A: /opt/BESClient
-{% endqna %}

-{% qna %}
-Q: folder of service "sshd"
-A: /usr/sbin
-{% endqna %}

 # image path of &lt;service&gt; : string

 Returns the full file system path to the executable image associated with the specified &lt;service&gt;.